-Good Practices
+9.0 Good Practices

-A review of the approaches to engagement outlined in the documents have highlighted practices that governments, industry sectors, and other parties are currently using to engage with Indigenous people and local communities.
-These approaches have been used to determine the practices outlined below.
-Box 1 provides a summary of the practices for meaningful engagement that can be applied within any sector or activity to meet the context of the situation.
+A review of the approaches to engagement outlined in the documents have highlighted good practices that governments, industry sectors, and other parties are currently using to engage with Indigenous people and local communities.
+These approaches have been used to determine the good practices outlined below.
+Box 1 provides a summary of the good practices for meaningful engagement that can be applied within any sector or activity to meet the context of the situation.

+9.1Pre-Engagement

+An important part of plan development is pre-engagement with Indigenous Peoples and local communities who may be impacted by the activity.

-.1 Beginning the rocess
+9.1.1.
+Beginning the Process

 Beginning engagement as early as possible is identified as valuable for establishing relationships, building trust, and for encouraging information sharing from the beginning.
-Early engagement will assist in identifying and addressing Indigenous concerns, avoiding or minimizing any adverse impacts on potential or established Indigenous or Treaty rights, and assessing and implementing mechanisms that seek to incorporate Indigenous Knowledge.
+Early engagement will assist in identifying and addressing Indigenous concerns, avoiding or minimizing any adverse impacts on potential or established Indigenous or Treaty rights, and assessing and implementing mechanisms that seek to incorporate Indigenous Knowledge and local knowledge.

-transparency and inclusiveness of Indigenous his entail efforts support the inclusion of Indigenous Peoples and local communities
+A good practice throughout the life cycle of an activity, plan, or policy development is to ensure transparency and inclusiveness of Indigenous Peoples and local communities, in the project development process.
+This may entail efforts to support the inclusion of Indigenous Peoples and local communities.

-.
-Issues, Factors, Participants
+9.1.2 Issues, Factors, Participants

+A good practice is to gain an understanding of the culture and way of life (ie. both qualitative and quantitative socio-economic data) of a community before engagement.

+It is essential for the proponent to clearly identify activities, plans, and policies that may affect Indigenous Peoples and local communities.
+This includes the project scope, timing, and location of the proposed activity and how there may be an impact on Indigenous Peoples and local communities.

+It is important to ensure that all relevant actors proposing an activity--government, industry, NGO or academic representatives--are included in the engagement process with Indigenous Peoples and local communities.

-to understand who speaks for the community, which will be different depending on the context, and which could involve informal leaders, as well as . pay particular attention and respect to the knowledge and perspectives of elders in Indigenous communities.
+It is also good practice to understand who speaks for the community, which will be different depending on the context, and which could involve informal leaders, as well as official representatives.
+It is important to pay particular attention and respect to the knowledge and perspectives of elders in Indigenous communities.

-.
+9.1.3.
 Legal and Established Practices

-Identify whether there are legal requirements for engagement or any established approaches already in place Indigenous preferred or established practices of engagement provide an approach that is already accepted by Indigenous communities.
+It is important to identify whether there are legal requirements for engagement or any established approaches that are already in place.
+A good practice is to ask Indigenous Peoples and local communities whether communities have preferred or established practices of engagement that may provide an approach that is already accepted by Indigenous communities.

-.
+9.1.4.
 Participation in Engagement

-should consider : seasons, remoteness of region, language barriers, hunting or other activities that may change over the course of aengagement should be ongoing.
+Actors should consider potential influences or barriers to engagement of Indigenous Peoples and local communities.
+These barriers could include: seasons, remoteness of region, community capacity, language barriers, and hunting or other priority activities that may be impacted by the proposed activity.
+These may change over the course of a project and therefore engagement should be ongoing.

-actors
+Early notification provides Indigenous Peoples and communities with sufficient information in order for them to provide informed consent to participating in engagement concerning the issues being addressed.

+Consultation is highlighted in the documents as a preferred mechanism for engagement, enabling actors to work directly with Indigenous Peoples and local communities.
+This can include interviews, workshops, and meetings in which group discussions can help potentially affected Indigenous Peoples and local communities understand what is being proposed or planned and assist in identifying and balancing competing claims, interests, and motivations.

-.
-Communication
+9.2 Communication